Supermetrics alternatives: 8 tools to consider

 2) Power My Analytics

 Power My Analytics isn't the most robust Supermetrics alternative, but it's a strong option for small marketing teams and consultants working with very limited budgets.
-The best thing about Power My Analytics is that it gives you a straightforward dashboard with some data visualization features.
+The best thing about Power My Analytics is that it gives you a straightforward dashboard with some nice visualization features.
 The worst thing is that it comes with very few data source connectors.

 The company offers a free trial.
 Power My Analytics is worth trying if you don't have sophisticated data needs, but it won't work well for marketing teams that want to collect data from diverse sources.